 - Organised activities

-The 6 rooms are identical, 3 either side of the central living space.
+The Double Rooms are identical, 3 either side of the central living space.
 Although they are narrow and feel rather cabin-y, they make clever use of the space, somehow managing to fit in a kingsize bed, sofa area, shower bathroom, wardrobe and a small deck with seating.
 There's not much room left over to swing a cat, or even a kitten, but they're fine for a couple of nights, especially if you're a tidy soul who unpacks.

 Décor is pristine white and tasteful, with tongue-and-groove panelling, high-quality furnishings and vast photo canvases of the Douro.
 Sofas are beautifully worn leather, and a silver wood-burner pod dangles from the ceiling for a fire in the colder months.
 We loved the novelty of the mirror TV, and all the little touches including fragrant toiletries, art books and a coffee machine.
 Remote-controlled blackout curtains will lull you into a dreamless sleep, and upon waking you can lie in bed and gaze at the river.
 Sound-proofing isn't great so bring earplugs.

 - Air conditioning